AfshinMoatari/React-Todo/README.md

 The page will reload when you make changes.\
 JSON Web Token is stored in Locacl storage upon Signup/Login and the access to the Todo page is restricted by token.

-Run the TodosServer either with Visual Studio: IDE or via dotnet CLI command.
+## Running the TodosServer either with Visual Studio: IDE or via dotnet CLI command.
 API will run on following port [https://localhost:7008](https://localhost:7008) and here are the endpoins:

 > **Post:**  .../api/Auth/signup